infinum/ios-viper-xcode-templates/README.md

 ## 3. How it really works

 Here's an example of a wireframe for a Home screen.
-Let's start with the Presenter
+Let's start with the Presenter.

 ```swift
 final class HomePresenter {